 Best fertilizing schedule for KBG

 Winters (Oct – Feb): Use soluble fertilizer with an 18-0-4 mix.
-Use 1 pound of nitrogen for 1000 sq ft.
+For 1000 sq ft, use 1 pound of nitrogen.

-Spring (Apr-May): In the spring, use a mixture such as 12-4-8 with slow-release nitrogen.
+Spring (Apr-May): Use a mixture such as 12-4-8 with slow-release nitrogen in the spring.
 Use 1.5 pounds of nitrogen per 1000 sq ft.

 Fall (Sept): use 12-0-12 with slow-release nitrogen.
 Apple 1.5 pounds nitrogen per 1000 sq ft.

-Always remember to water your lawn after fertilizer application to avoid undesirable burning or patches.
+Constantly water your lawn after fertilizer application to avoid undesirable burning or patches.

 Mixing with other grasses

-KBG is also mixed often with turf-type tall fescue to increase sod strength with tall fescue dominating the mix.
+KBG is also often mixed with turf-type tall fescue to increase sod strength, with tall fescue dominating the mix.

 - Blue Resilience Tall Fescue & Kentucky Bluegrass Mixture